django-auth-ldap/django-auth-ldap/docs/source/reference.rst

     .. method:: __init__(\*searches)

-        * ``searches``: Zero or more LDAPSearch objects.
+        :param searches: Zero or more LDAPSearch objects.
 The result of the overall search is the union (by DN) of the results of the underlying searches.
 The precedence of the underlying results and the ordering of the final results are both undefined.
+        :type searches: :class:`LDAPSearch`

 .. class:: LDAPGroupType